MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -EnableDnsSinkhole
 Specifies whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.
+Network Protection can inspect the DNS traffic of a machine and, in conjunction with behavior monitoring, detect and sink hole DNS exfiltration attempts, and other DNS based malicious attacks.
+Set this configuration to "$true" to enable this feature.

 ```yaml
 Type: Boolean